 Click here for how to apply

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the following.

-Organize and maintain file system for student transcripts and other records.
+Organize and maintaining filing system, file correspondence and other records.

-Other duties as assigned by the Director of Admission.
+Perform other duties as assigned by the Assistant Director of Admission Operations.

 QUALIFICATIONS To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.